 Give children as much leeway as possible, depending on their age and maturity.
 Older kids can create a budget for the garden (based on an amount of money you’ve decided on) and plan when and where to plant what.
 Younger children will be happy picking one or two plants to add to the family garden.

 Preparing the Soil

 Now’s the time to talk to your child about what makes a good garden spot.
 Look for a place with plenty of sun and easy access to water.
-If you don’t have great soil already — and most of us don’t — you’ll need to do a little amending before planting (see Building Garden Soil).
+If you don’t have great soil already — and most of us don’t — you’ll need to do a little amending before planting (see our article on Building Garden Soil here).

 Some children will love digging (tilling) the soil and adding compost.
 During the “dirt party” they can look for earthworms (a good indicator of healthy soil) or other bugs.
 Explain how plants need food and water — just like we do — and that healthy soil will provide that for them.

 If you decide to grow your own seeds indoors, get started about 6-8 weeks before you plan to move them out to the garden.

 Purchase plastic starting trays or create your own containers out of waxed lined milk cartons, yogurt cups, or anything else you can find around the house that will hold water.
 Then, poke drainage holes in the bottom.

 Fill the pots with a damp organic starter mix (not soil) to within 1/4-inch of the top and level the surface.
 After adding the potting mix, place small seeds on top of the mix and push larger seeds into it.
 Make sure to label each container, so you remember what’s growing in them.